samaneh-hesabi/Regression_Bayesian_Customer_transaction_dataset/data/README.md

 | Feedback_Score | Integer | Customer satisfaction score (1-5) | 1 |
 | Loyalty_Member | Boolean | Whether customer is a loyalty program member | No |

-# 3. Data Processing Pipeline
-1. Raw data is loaded from `raw/original_dataset.csv`
-2. Data preprocessing is performed (cleaning, transformation, etc.)
-3. Processed data is saved to `processed/cleaned_dataset.csv`
-4. The processed data is used for model training and analysis

-# 4. Data Version Control
+# 3. Data Version Control
 - Original data files should never be modified
 - All data transformations should be documented
 - Processed data can be regenerated from the original data using the preprocessing pipeline